isomerpages/nlb-biblioasia/_jul-to-sep-2013/Memories in Our Hands: The Singapore Memory Project Exhibition.md

 Individual personal memories are always shaped by collective contexts.
 As an individual, we carry memories that we might not have experienced directly, such as memories of others learnt through family stories or school.
 The exhibition has been guided through this understanding of personal memories that are on one hand, personal and unique and on the other, reflective of the interconnections between generation, culture and the context of living in Singapore.
 “Hands” provides a platform for remembering and transmission, and is a site for interaction between the memories shared and the visitors who encounter them.

-Memory is an act of “thinking of things in their absence” which may well be triggered in response to objects.
+Memory is an act of “thinking of things in their absence” which may well be triggered in response to objects. — Susan A. Crane [^9]
-<div style="text-align: right">— Susan A. Crane[^9]</div>

 <i>Visit “Hands: Gift of a Generation” at the Plaza, National Library Building from 7 August 2013 to 13 October 2013.</i>